aws-samples/eks-workshop/content/calico/stars_policy_demo/directional_traffic.md

       role: frontend
   ingress:
     - from:
-        - <EDIT: UPDATE WITH THE CONFIGURATION NEEDED TO WHITELEST CLIENT USING NAMESPACESELECTOR>
+        - <EDIT: UPDATE WITH THE CONFIGURATION NEEDED TO WHITELIST CLIENT USING NAMESPACESELECTOR>
       ports:
         - protocol: TCP
           port: 80